-At the sound of a fire alarm, or if you are instructed to evacuate, leave your work/living area immediately and proceed to the nearest exit, and leave the building.
-If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and notify UNHPD (603-862-1212) Police emergency or dial 911.
+At the sound of a fire alarm or if you are instructed to evacuate, leave your work/living area immediately and proceed to the nearest exit, and leave the building.
+If you are the first to recognize a fire situation, activate the alarm, evacuate to a safe location using the nearest exit, and notify Concord Police and Concord Fire by dialing 911.

-- 1. Remain calm - 2.
-Do NOT use elevators.
+- 1. Remain Calm - 2.
+Do NOT use Elevators.
 Use the stairs. - 3.
 Assist the physically impaired.
-If he/she unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform UNHPD or the responding fire department of the individual's location. - 4.
+If he/she unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform Concord Police or the responding Fire Department of the individual's location. - 4.
 Proceed to a clear area at least 150 feet from the building.
 Keep all walkways clear for emergency vehicles. - 5.
 Make sure all personnel are out of the building. - 6.
-Do not re-enter the building.
+Do not re-enter the building!
+Wait for instructions, Concord Police or Fire Departments will announce when it is safe to re-enter the building.